Gambling losses, repairs, insurance: what can be deducted from taxes for 2019

 19. Contributions to a savings account

 Health Savings Accounts are tax-exempt accounts used to pay or reimburse certain medical expenses.
-You can claim a tax deduction for contributions that you or anyone other than your employer made to such an account.
+You may be eligible for a tax deduction for contributions that you or anyone other than your employer made to such an account.

 20. IRA Contributions